Request Information

 DSC 3250 Business Statistics 3

 A study of those areas of statistics which find widest application in problems of management.
 Students develop basic statistical theory and apply that theory to decision-making situations by means of examples and problems.
 Topics include graphical appreciation, index number theory, probability and hypothesis testing, analysis of variance, sampling techniques, regression theory, decision theory and forecasting.
+Prerequisites: MAT 2320

-DSC 4101 Quantitative Methods 3
+DSC 4100 Quantitative Analysis 3

 DSC 4300 Introduction to Operations Management 3

 The functions of management as related to the production of goods and services; plant layout; quality control; raw materials, from supply through the finished product.
+Prerequisites: MGT 3010 and DSC 3250

 FIN 3010 Principles of Finance 3